Email this pageGreenbelt Protection

 “Ontario’s Greenbelt plays a vital role in protecting our green spaces, wetlands, drinking water and working farmland.
 Thanks to the new urban river valley designation, the Greenbelt can now permanently protect urban river valleys.
 This will enable the Greenbelt to grow, and continue to clean our air and water, and connect millions of Ontarians to the jewel that is Ontario’s Greenbelt.”

-— Sarah Winterton, Acting Executive Director, Environmental Defence
+— Sarah Winterton, Managing Director, Environmental Defence